-A Simple Guide to Double-Entry Accounting
+A Simple Guide To Double-Entry Accounting

 You have probably heard of double-entry accounting, but you may not understand how it works or why it matters for your company.
 Money is moving in and out of your business every day.
 Did you buy inventory?
 Pay insurance?
 Receive payment from a customer?
 Each of these events has an immediate financial impact.